 When the Dust Settles

-The WCIRB’s alarming findings call to mind two long-standing claims mantras: “WC claims do not get better over time” and “The best case is a closed case.”
-The findings also drive home the very real and significant impact that prolonged WC claims are having on California claims payers.
-As the data demonstrates, open WC claims become far more expensive, complicated, and difficult to settle as they age.
+The WCIRB’s alarming findings call to mind two long-standing claims mantras: “Workers' compensation claims do not get better over time” and “The best case is a closed case.”
+The findings also drive home the very real and significant impact that prolonged workers' compensation claims are having on California claims payers.
+As the data demonstrates, open workers' compensation claims become far more expensive, complicated, and difficult to settle as they age.